ComputationalRadiationPhysics/redGrapes/docs/source/tutorial/index.rst

     Getting Started
 #######################

-This Section shows exemplary how to use the Resource-Manager.
+This Section shows exemplary how to use RedGrapes.

 .. toctree::
-  building
   resources
-  functors
-  dynamic_properties
+  tasks
   refinements
   access_demotion